damnever/Note/Python.md

 Although practicality beats purity.
 Errors should never pass silently.
 Unless explicitly silenced.
-In the face of ambiguity, refuse the temptation to guess.
-There should be one-- and preferably only one --obvious way to do it.
+In the face of ambiguity, refuse the temptation to guess.down There should be one-- and preferably only one --obvious way to do it.
 Although that way may not be obvious at first unless you're Dutch.
 Now is better than never.